 Still looks like people live there, it is impressive that they fit windows to rock frames.

-Decorated door - we were unsure if it was a church entrance or not.
+Decorated door - maybe a church entrance or not.

 Unique rock carved into a house.